AntonFagerberg/Anton-Fagerberg-com-Jekyll-source/_posts/2015-03-01-elixir-on-raspberry-pi.markdown

 After that has been done, we can begin install the needed packages:
 {% highlight text %}
-sudo apt-get install git erlang-mini erlang-eunit
+sudo apt-get install git erlang
 {% endhighlight %}

 Git is a version control system which we'll use for fetching Elixir.
 Erlang-mini is a tiny Erlang package for small devices (no GUI related dependencies and so on).
 Erlang-eunit is not really required to build Elixir itself but it will fail the unit-tests after the compilation is done which means that we can't know for sure that the system is working properly.